cotner/xbrl/module-examples/src/main/java/org/xbrlapi/examples/render/README.txt

   ------------

-   o  A Java 1.5 or later compatible virtual machine for your operating system. o  Xerces 2.6.2 or later version jar file. o  Xalan 2.7.0 or later version jar file. o  Log4j 1.2.15 or later version jar file.
+   o  A Java 1.5 or later compatible virtual machine for your operating system. o  An installation of the Oracle Berkeley XML database. o  Xerces 2.6.2 or later version jar file. o  Xalan 2.7.0 or later version jar file. o  Log4j 1.2.15 or later version jar file.